apetrovic/basicn/readme.txt

 BASIC code.
 GPPG uses lex/yacc like syntax for lexer and parser definition.
 BasicN lexer is defined in GPPG\BNParserLex.lex.
 For parser definition look at GPPG\NBParser.y.

 Parsed program is handled by tokenizer (files in Tokenizer folder).
-The role of tokenizer is simplification of the program - all loops are reduced to IFs and GOTOs, ON x GOTO and ON x GOSUB statements are converted to series of IFs, etc. Tokenizer output is more suitable for the compiler and interpreter part than "raw" parser output.
+The role of the tokenizer is simplification of the program - all loops are reduced to IFs and GOTOs, ON x GOTO and ON x GOSUB statements are converted to series of IFs, etc. Tokenizer output is more suitable for the compiler and interpreter part than "raw" parser output.

-The Compliler (Compiler folder) and Interpreter (Interpreter folder) parts works with tokenizer output to produce standard .net executable or to interpret the program line by line.
+The Compiler (Compiler folder) and Interpreter (Interpreter folder) parts works with tokenizer output to produce standard .net executable or to interpret the program line by line.